Hamifthi/total_beginner_RL/README.md

 and see how it's moving between states.

-The program will run, and you will see all of the data involved in the process of the policy evaluation algorithm, so that you can explore the data to better understand what exactly is going on, iteratively throughout the whole evaluation.
+The program will run and segment each step so that you can see all of the data involved in the process of the policy evaluation algorithm.
+This will help in exploring the data to better understand what exactly is going on iteratively throughout the whole evaluation.